 - Because of the smaller incisions, endoscopic brow lift patients usually experience less of the itching sensation and temporary scalp numbness felt by patients who have had the open technique.
-In addition, endoscopic brow lift patients could feel ready to return to normal activities sooner.
+In adds to, endoscopic brow lift patients could feel ready to return to normal activities sooner.

 - In some cases, a combination of endoscopic and open techniques could be used.
 In either case, the procedure typically takes between one-to-two hours, and is usually performed in the surgeon’s office-based facility or an outpatient surgery center under intravenous sedation or general anesthesia.

 - Reduction of excess skin which can cause hooding of the upper eyelids

 - Excessive bone bleeding in some patients

 - Internal screws/plate can be felt by the patient